LeeT27/scatterV/README.md

     end
 ```
 ### Testing #1
+For testing throughout this project, I just used a general testbench that outputs a reset and clock.
+Most of the verification when creating this is waveform analysis.
 Here is a program that performs a simple 1+1=2.
 Load 1 into x1, 1 into x2, add them together and save into x3.
 End the program by looping PC to never end.

 ```systemverilog
 initial begin